Sisk, Stephanie

 This provides a visual reminder to the student to correct the behavior.

 Please check your child’s behavior sheet Daily and initial.
 Please praise your child for a Good Day/ green!
+You will see a star with no markings indicating the student kept the “Star” on green.
 If it is marked yellow then you may need to discuss ways to make better choices.
 If your child is on red, then please reinforce the rules and go over ways to have a better day.
 Please have patience and understanding the first few weeks as we practice rules and expectations.
 I will contact you if I feel that we need to discuss your child’s behavior.
 If you have any questions or concerns, please feel free to email, send a note, or call.

 Sincerely,